跳到主要内容

 git init # Initialize a new Git repository.

-git remote add origin <remote repository URL> # Add a remote repository
+git remote add origin <remote repository address> # Add a remote repository

 git remote -v # View remote repositories

-git add <file name> # Add a specified file
+git add <filename> # Add a specific file

 git add . # Add all changed files

-git commit -m "Commit message" # Commit changes in the staging area with a message
+git commit -m "Commit message" # Commit changes in the staging area and note the commit message

-git status # Check the status of the working directory and staging area.
+git status # View the status of the working area and staging area.

 git branch <branch name> # Create a new branch